Georgia Lee Lusk

 Georgia Lee Witt Lusk (May 12, 1893 – January 5, 1971) was the first female U.S. Congressional representative from New Mexico, an educator, and a devoted public servant.

 Early life

-She was born Georgia Lee Witt (her maiden name often shortened to 'Lee') on a ranch near Carlsbad, New Mexico.
+Georgia Lee Witt (her maiden name often shortened to 'Lee').
+She was born on a ranch near Carlsbad, New Mexico.
 After graduation from Carlsbad High School in 1912 she attended Highlands University in Las Vegas, New Mexico, and Colorado State Teachers College at Greeley.
 She graduated from the New Mexico State Teachers College (now Western New Mexico University) in Silver City in 1914.
 The following year she married a prominent rancher-banker named Dolph Lusk and taught school in Eddy County.
 When her husband died in 1919, Georgia Lusk was pregnant and already had two sons, but she overcame these obstacles as a widow and became manager of the family ranch while continuing to teach and raise her children.

-Her son, Gene Lusk, was a New Mexico State Senator.
+Her oldest son, Virgil, died on duty in World War II.
+Third son, Gene Lusk, was a New Mexico State Senator and the Democratic nominee for governor in 1966.
+He killed himself while visiting his wife in hospital in 1969.
+Second son, Morgan, survived his mother by fewer than ten months.